pozwander/Quote-Generator/README.md

 - JS
 - JSON

+## License

+The Quote Generator is open source and available under the [MIT License](https://github.com/[pozwander/Quote-Generator/blob/main/LICENSE).
+Feel free to use, modify, and distribute the code as you see fit.

 ## Acknowledgement

 Thanks to [E. Chichua](https://ge.linkedin.com/in/etuna-chichua-534573131) who equipped and helped me to make this application a reality.